SQL Dependency [Deprecated]

 // This is an async method

-let connString = "your_connection_string_here";
+const ConnectionString = "your_connection_string_here";

 {

-let cacheItem = new ncache.CacheItem(order);
+const cacheItem = new ncache.CacheItem(JSON.stringify(product));

-await this.cache.insert(key, cacheItem);
+await cache.insert(productKey, cacheItem);

 }